 Making a winter trip to Spiti Valley is not everybody’s cup of team.
 Very few tourists visit places like Spiti Valley in March.
 Only those who are OK with such harsh and cold conditions brave the adventure of such trips.
-It may looks as magical sitting here, but I bet you that the conditions are tough up there in the high Himalayas.
+It may look magical sitting here, but I bet you that the conditions are tough up there in the high Himalayas.

-The best part of having a handful of tourists around that you get to spend a good time at scenic spots with least disturbance, you enjoy with locals, and you stay with them.
+The best part of having a handful of tourists around that you get to spend a good time at scenic spots with the least disturbance, you enjoy with locals, and you stay with them.
 You can experience and capture the authentic life of Spiti.

 Budget and Carrying Cash